Healthy Eating During Adolescence

 Eat more chicken and fish.
 Limit red meat intake, and choose lean cuts when possible.

 The MyPlate icon is a guideline to help you and your adolescent eat a healthy diet.

-the right amount of calories and fat.
+amount of calories and fat.

 The USDA and the U.S. Department of Health and Human Services have prepared the following